 If your home is super connected and filled with smart technology then you may need something more.
 UTM (Unified Threat Management) or USM (Unified Security Management) appliances are defined as:

 “The evolution of the traditional firewall into an all-inclusive security product able to perform multiple security functions within one single system: network firewalling, network intrusion detection/prevention (IDS/IPS), gateway antivirus (AV), gateway anti-spam, VPN, content filtering, load balancing, data loss prevention, and on-appliance reporting”

-Sounds impressive – but we would recommend getting some professional advice if you are looking into this option to make sure you get the ideal solution for your smart home security.
+Sounds impressive – but we would recommend getting some professional advice if you are looking into this option to make sure you get the ideal solution to keep your smart home safe.

 Want more smart tech for your home?
 Our HomeLift is the perfect blend of form and function, with smart technology and app, and art backwall.